p-fassbender/css-properties-demo/README.md

 2. Open the Files in Your Browser:
     - Once the files are downloaded or cloned, open the folder containing the project files.
-    - Double-click the index.html file (or the main HTML file for your project).
+    - Double-click the index.html file.
     - The page will open in your default web browser, and you can start using it immediately.

 ## Acknowledgments